Saturday, 7 October 2017

 Dera Asad Bhatti Hadali

-Asad Bhatti owns a few acres of agricultural land at the outskirts of Hadali and lives there in his simple house.
-He may be a man of limited resources but possesses a great soul, mind, and sense of self-respect.
-I was so impressed by his dedication and sincerity that I decided in my mind that this post was going to be not only about Khushwant Singh but his friend Asad Bhatti also.
-How he feels about Khushwant Singh and his friendship with him?
+Asad Bhatti owns a few acres of agricultural land on the outskirts of Hadali and lives there in his simple house.
+He may be a man of limited resources, but he possesses a great soul, a thoughtful mind, and a strong sense of self-respect.
+I was so impressed by his dedication and sincerity that I decided this post would be not only about Khushwant Singh, but also about his friend Asad Bhatti.
+How does he feel about Khushwant Singh and their friendship?
 Let us read it in his own words.

 خوشونت سنگھ